Updated February 27th, 2020.

 Cartagena de Indias was made for dreamers; a combination of sultry beaches, romantic colonial architecture, a spicy nightlife, and an alluring splash of sophistication.
-No wonder it’s the most popular place for tourists to visit in Colombia!
+No wonder it’s one of THE most popular places for tourists to visit in Colombia!

 In 1984 the city’s walled-in Old Quarter (the wall originally served as protection from frequent pirate attacks!) was named a UNESCO World Heritage Site and it’s easy to see why.